Blog Main Categories

 In a project such as the above, the costing and timescale would almost certainly have been supplied by a builder and their associated trades, and all of these costs added together will form the basis of the COST heading in our Business Case.
 Equally the overall timescale from their various trades will equate to the TIMESCALE heading in our Business case.
 It should be noted here that the builder (and other trades) are all in business to make a profit, and therefore they will all have their own Business Case... our focus is on OUR Business Case.

-Here you can download PRINCE2 project templates to help you to manage your project effectively.
+Here you can download official PRINCE2 project templates to help you to manage your project effectively.

-Use the link below to download a zipped folder containing all of the PRINCE2 templates:
+You can download a zipped folder containing all of the PRINCE2 project templates or select individual templates from the list below:

 - Benefits Review Plan